Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Implication on constraining the MW's bar properties from the quadrupole feature

-\subsection{Quadrupoles in Gaia-like mocks : results and limitations}
+\subsection{Quadrupoles in Gaia-like mocks: results and limitations}

-Looking at the face-on plots of $\avg{v_R}$ for the MW RGB subsample and the mock dataset highlighted in Fig. \ref{fig:sim0300_vs_RGB_comparison}, we observe largely the same behaviour of a prominent and extended quadrupole signature near the galactic center which tapers off around $R=4\kpc$.
+First, we choose the snapshot at $t = 3 \Gyr$ from the sim6 model to investigate the properties of the quadrupole in $\avg{V_R}$ in \gaia-like mock datasets.
+We mention that there is nothing special about the choice of $t= 3 \Gyr$ except the fact that it harbours a prominent stellar bar in the central region.
+Later, we have tested the same robustness of quadrupole in $\avg{V_R}$ for other snapshots as well.
+Looking at the distribution of $\avg{V_R}$ in the $(x-y)$-plane for the MW RGB subsample and the mock dataset highlighted in Fig. \ref{fig:sim0300_vs_RGB_comparison}, we observe largely the same behaviour of a prominent and extended quadrupole signature near the galactic center which tapers off around $R=4\kpc$.
 For the simulated model, even a visual inspection reveals that the bar angle in the mock data is lying closer to the $y=0$ axis (as derived from the orientation of the quadrupole as $\varphi_4 \sim 5 \degrees$), in sharp contrast with the true bar angle of $\sim 28 \degrees$.
 In addition, using the methods described in sect.\ref{sec:quadrupole_strength}, we calculate the strength of the quadrupole from the mock dataset to be $S_\mathrm{quadrupole} = 0.37$ and the length $R_\mathrm{quadrupole}=3.8\kpc$.
 When compared with the `true' values (i.e. directly calculated from the simulation at $t = 3 \Gyr$), we find that the $S_\mathrm{quadrupole}$ is overestimated by $\sim 40$ percent and the $R_\mathrm{quadrupole}$ is overestimated by $\sim 35$ percent.
 We repeated this procedure for a few other snapshots which harbour prominent bars.
 We find that the overestimation in inferring $S_\mathrm{quadrupole}$ varies in the range $40-45$ percent (of the `true' value), and for $R_\mathrm{quadrupole}$, the corresponding overestimation varies in the range $35-45$ percent (of the `true' value).
 Therefore, the values of the quadrupole's properties are not well recovered from the \gaia-like mock data.
 The large difference between the values derived from the \gaia-like mock dataset and the true values (directly obtained from the simulation), is quite puzzling and warrants further investigation.
 Next, we pursue this.